open-ephys/ONI/source/hw-spec/controller/index.rst

 .. note:: The controller adds the acquisition counter when it receives the samples
     and proceeds to create the associated frame.
 However, due to hub to controller transmission delays, this time may have an offset from sample creation time.
-    To account for this, hubs contain a register indicating the measured transmission delay.
+    To account for this, hubs contain a :ref:`register<hub_tx_latency>` indicating the measured transmission latency.
 Users can use this value to more precisely synchronize samples between hubs.

-.. todo::  update note admonition to links after the register map is updated

 .. _controller_params: